-Here is the next chapter of Esther (Book 2 of Waldmeer – 2nd Generation).
+Here is the next part of Purnima (Book 7 of Waldmeer).

 “At the still point of the turning world.
 Neither flesh nor fleshless; Neither from nor towards; at the still point, there the dance is,” (T. S. Eliot)

 Next full moon, Merlyn found herself not at Ajna Temple (the Manipura Dancers and Waldmeer Warriors collaboration had been postponed), nor at Purnima Passage.
 In fact, she wasn’t anywhere in Waldmeer.
 She was tossing and turning on Tom’s uncomfortable sofa bed in the city.
 It was Friday, and that meant adult ballet class, at the State Ballet, and then a visit to Tom & Hardy.